 Und ist so klein von Taten!

 Ironically, the above words are used by Anne for the people around her.
 But these stayed with me.
 When translated, they mean:

-“The spirit of the man is great,
+“The spirit of the man is great.

 How puny are his deeds.”

 I had the misfortune of not knowing what eventually happened to Anne Frank when I started reading.
-The book actually gave me a hope.
+The book gave me hope.
 Then, in the middle, I happened to check and was heart-broken.
 It became more and more stressful reading, because within all the words lay a hope of a future outside the hiding, plans for the future, the doubts of whether to go to school again or not, the dream of being a writer – all these lay in the diary.

-She became a writer, posthumously.
+She became a writer posthumously.
 Only her Pim (father) remained alive from her family.
 She, though, became one of the most successful writers for the diary.
 There cannot be a literary review of the diary.
 As mentioned above, it doesn’t follow a structure.
 Practically nothing happens for over two years.
 You can almost feel the claustrophobia.
 We struggle to keep ourselves in with a pandemic going on, and this was something else.
-Also, it was in the midst of a constant fear of being found out – and for a fate worse than death.
+Also, it was in the midst of constant fear of being found out – and for a fate worse than death.

 I would end by thanking Anne Frank for such a personal account into her life, and thereby allowing me to feel a little more human, being enriched by her journey.
 I hope everyone reads this and gets as uncomfortable as I did.